The Night Keith Moon Played His Final Who Concert

-Within two years, Moon would be found dead from an overdose of Heminevrin, a sedative used to combat his alcoholism.
-Though Moon would perform with the Who in a couple special gigs filmed for use in the documentary, ‘The Kids Are Alright,’ this would be his last official Who date.
+Within two years, Moon was found dead from an overdose of Heminevrin, a sedative used to combat his alcoholism.
+Though Moon would perform with the Who in a couple of special gigs filmed for use in the documentary, The Kids Are Alright, this would be his last official Who date.

 The Who crossed the U.K. and Europe before heading to the U.S. By the time the tour made it to the States, Moon had become ill, forcing the rescheduling of the opening date.
-Despite such drama, the band were still capable of the firepower that made them so great, as live recordings from that tour confirm.
+Despite the drama, the band was still capable of the firepower that made it so great.

 Moon embodied the spectacle and glory that made the Who such an amazing live act.
-In the early days, he and Pete Townshend would often try and one up each others stage antics.
-Townshend stated in the 1979 documentary ‘The Kids Are Alright,’ “As soon as I started smashing something up, Keith, who's a great sort of joiner-inner used to smash up his drum kit!"
+In the early days, he and Pete Townshend would often try and one up each other's stage antics.
+Townshend stated in The Kids Are Alright, "As soon as I started smashing something up, Keith, who's a great sort of joiner-inner used to smash up his drum kit!"

-"A lot of people really, really, really, have never understood how important Keith's drumming style was to the Who,” said Roger Daltrey in the ‘Classic Albums – Who's Next' DVD.
-"I kind of describe it as, if you imagine Pete and John as two knitting needles, and Keith was the ball of wool.
+"A lot of people really, really, really, have never understood how important Keith's drumming style was to the Who," Roger Daltrey said in the Classic Albums: 'Who's Next' DVD.
+"I kind of describe it as, if you imagine Pete and [bassist] John [Entwistle] as two knitting needles, and Keith was the ball of wool.
 He would kind of keep it all together."

 Moon died on Sept.
-7, 1978 at age 32, and rock and roll hasn't been the same without him.
+7, 1978, at age 32, and rock 'n' roll hasn't been the same without him.